SonicMastr/glfw/README.md

 [![Coverity Scan](https://scan.coverity.com/projects/4884/badge.svg)](https://scan.coverity.com/projects/glfw-glfw)

 ## Compiling and Installing GLFW VITA
-Install [DolceSDK](https://github.com/DolceSDK/doc), then install [Pigs in a Blanket](https://github.com/SonicMastr/Pigs-In-A-Blanket) and run this command in the root directory
+Install [DolceSDK](https://github.com/DolceSDK/doc) (VitaSDK not tested as of yet), then install [Pigs in a Blanket](https://github.com/SonicMastr/Pigs-In-A-Blanket) and run this command in the root directory
 ```
 ./build_vita.sh
 ```